Practicum Preceptors (Supervisors)

-Before you submit an application for approval as a Practicum Supervisor or placement, please review the following information to ensure that you are well informed about our expectations and guidelines for supervision and for the practicum itself.
+Prior to submitting an application for approval as a Practicum Preceptor (Supervisor), please review the following information to ensure that you are well informed about our expectations and guidelines for supervision and for the practicum itself.

 Appropriate practicum settings include, but are not restricted to:

 - youth treatment agencies (residential and day treatment),

 - health care services that provide psychosocial care,

 - government departments providing counselling services, and

 Students are required to be on-site for 400 hours and deliver 200 hours of direct client contact.
 They normally complete these hours in the Fall and Winter semesters (26 weeks).
 They will be on site an average of 15-16 hours per week and will deliver an average of 7-8 direct client contact hours per week.
 Please check with the individual student about her/his plans for the practicum.

 Direct client contact is defined as an activity in which the student interacts face to face with the client(s), and includes: